metablockshq/metablocks.world/content/guideChapters/set-authority.md

 The outcome of this chapter is found [here](https://github.com/metablockshq/spl-token-chapters/tree/main/Chapter%2010%20-%20Set%20Authority)

-**NOTE: For the demonstration purpose, we have retained only `create_mint` and `transfer_mint` instructions.
-So remove all the instructions and contexts that are not required. **
+**NOTE: For the demonstration purpose, we will retain only `create_mint` and `transfer_mint` instructions.
+So remove all the instructions and contexts that are not required.**

 ## How to set authority for token mints ?